Fire Safety Tips and Best Practices for Maintaining a Safe Yard

 SCFMD emphasizes the importance of preparedness: “These recent tragedies highlight how crucial fire safety measures are.
 We urge all residents to take proactive steps to protect their families.”

-SCFMD offers free smoke alarm checks and will conduct fire safety workshops in the coming weeks.
+SCFMD offers free smoke alarm checks.
 Residents are encouraged to participate and ensure their homes are as safe as possible.
 For more information on fire safety resources, visit www.scfmd.az.gov or call SCFMD 623-974-2321.

-Natural Homemade Week Killer: A Recipe that Works
+Natural Homemade Weed Killer: A Recipe that Works

 weeds